Decide Now or Decide Later?

 Decide Now: Hiring the right editor

-Would you rather have your book edited by a neighbor who got As in English ten or twenty years ago or a professional book editor who applies contemporary publishing industry standards to your manuscript?
-The choice is yours, and finding a qualified professional is the first step in getting your manuscript the support it needs to evolve into a book.
-Use the Author’s Guide to Finding and Hiring an Editor to make an informed decision.
+Would you rather have your book edited by a neighbor who got As in English twenty years ago or a professional who applies modern publishing industry standards to your manuscript?
+The choice is yours.
+Finding a qualified professional is the first step in getting your manuscript the support it needs to evolve into a book.
+Consult the Author’s Guide to Finding and Hiring an Editor to make an informed decision.

 Choosing an editor isn’t only about qualifications and experience.
 Are you looking for a particular type of editing?
 Comprehensive editorial development?
 Turnkey project management all the way through production?
 Are you looking for someone who can schedule you in on the fly, or are you willing to wait for the right person who’s the perfect fit for your publishing team?

 It’s also important to connect with an editor who clicks with you on a creative level.
-You need to find a compatible editor who fits your style.
+Hold out for a compatible editor who fits your style.

 Decide Later: What types of editing

 Deciding what kind and level of editing you need before you get it is like going to the doctor with a diagnosis already in mind.
-You might be right—but you might not, and if you’re already settled on a particular course of action, you might end up wasting time and money.
+You might be right—but you might not.
+If you’ve already settled on a particular course of action before you schedule your edit, you could end up wasting time and money.

 Decide Later: Cover design

 My heart sinks when a new client excitedly emails me with a cover design before we’ve even edited the book.
-It’s not uncommon to see a story shift titles and even genres during development and editing.
+The editing process is designed to generate foundational recommendations and revisions, so a cover at this stage is premature.
+It’s not uncommon to change a story’s title and genre during development and editing, rendering an existing cover moot.

 What if the story you always envisioned as YA turns out to be MG, but you already dropped your budget on a cover featuring a teenager?
-What if you pay a professional illustrator to create a map of your world, but editing uncovers story issues that mean those mountains to the east have to be five days closer to the city?
+What if you paid a professional illustrator to create a map of your world, but editing uncovers issues that mean those mountains to the east need to be five days closer to the city?

 Editing comes before production.
 Plan ahead for cover design and marketing, but don’t leapfrog your book’s development process.
 The story comes first.